WuEpi/TNBC_MS023_ERV/README.md

 # TNBC_MS023_ERV
 ## Introduction
 This repository contain the ERV analysis of this paper:
-*Type I PRMT inhibition initiates the viral mimicry response in Triple Negative Breast Cancer, 2022, Wu et. al..*
+*PRMT inhibition induces a viral mimicry response in triple-negative breast cancer, 2022, Wu et. al..*
 The script for the analyses is written in R.
 ## Dependencies
 This analysis requires: